 '''

+RFC 3412

+Message Processing and Dispatching for SNMP December 2002

+"199709300000Z"

+REVISION

+-- 30 September 1997

+DESCRIPTION "Original version, published as RFC 2272."

+::= { snmpModules 11 }

+OBJECT IDENTIFIER ::= { snmpMPDMIB 1 }

+snmpMPDAdmin

+snmpMPDMIBObjects

+OBJECT IDENTIFIER ::= { snmpMPDMIB 2 }

+snmpMPDMIBConformance OBJECT IDENTIFIER ::= { snmpMPDMIB 3 }

+OBJECT IDENTIFIER ::= { snmpMPDMIBObjects 1 }

+snmpMPDStats

+snmpUnknownSecurityModels OBJECT-TYPE

+SYNTAX

+Counter32

+MAX-ACCESS read-only

+STATUS

+current

+DESCRIPTION "The total number of packets received by the SNMP

+engine which were dropped because they referenced a

+securityModel that was not known to or supported by

+the SNMP engine.

 ::= { snmpMPDStats 1 }

 snmpInvalidMsgs OBJECT-TYPE

+SYNTAX

 Counter32

-SYNTAX
+MAX-ACCESS

-MAX-ACCESS read-only
+read-only

 STATUS current

 DESCRIPTION "The total number of packets received by the SNMP

 engine which were dropped because there were invalid

 or inconsistent components in the SNMP message.

 ::= { snmpMPDStats 2 }

 snmpUnknownPDUHandlers OBJECT-TYPE

 SYNTAX Counter32

 MAX-ACCESS read-only

 STATUS

 current

 DESCRIPTION "The total number of packets received by the SNMP

 engine which were dropped because the PDU contained

 in the packet could not be passed to an application

 responsible for handling the pduType, e.g. no SNMP

 application had registered for the proper

 combination of the contextEngineID and the pduType.

 ::= { snmpMPDStats 3 }

--- Conformance information
+'''

+'''

+RFC 3412

+Message Processing and Dispatching for SNMP December 2002

 snmpMPDMIBCompliances OBJECT IDENTIFIER ::= {snmpMPDMIBConformance 1}

 snmpMPDMIBGroups OBJECT IDENTIFIER ::= {snmpMPDMIBConformance 2}

 -- Compliance statements

 snmpMPDCompliance MODULE-COMPLIANCE

 STATUS

 current

 DESCRIPTION "The compliance statement for SNMP entities which

 implement the SNMP-MPD-MIB.

+-- this module

 MODULE

--- this module

 MANDATORY-GROUPS { snmpMPDGroup }

 ::= { snmpMPDMIBCompliances 1 }

 snmpMPDGroup OBJECT-GROUP

 OBJECTS {

 snmpUnknownSecurityModels,

+snmpInvalidMsgs,

+snmpUnknownPDUHandlers

+}

+STATUS

+current

+DESCRIPTION "A collection of objects providing for remote

+monitoring of the SNMP Message Processing and

+Dispatching process.

+::= { snmpMPDMIBGroups 1 }

+END

+6. The SNMPv3 Message Format

+This section defines the SNMPv3 message format and the corresponding

+SNMP version 3 Message Processing Model (v3MP).

+SNMPv3MessageSyntax DEFINITIONS IMPLICIT TAGS ::= BEGIN

+SNMPv3Message ::= SEQUENCE {

+-- identify the layout of the SNMPv3Message

+-- this element is in same position as in SNMPv1

+-- and SNMPv2c, allowing recognition

+-- the value 3 is used for snmpv3

+msgVersion INTEGER ( 0 ..
+2147483647 ),

+-- administrative parameters

+msgGlobalData HeaderData,

+-- security model-specific parameters

+-- format defined by Security Model

 '''